-International speleological expedition to Madygen Geopark under the auspices of UNESCO, Southern Tian-Shan, in July 2022 Expedition dates 1.07. – 14.07.2022 We invite caving clubs, associations, scientific centers and all cavers, caving biologists to take part in the speleological expedition.
+International speleological expedition under the auspices of UNESCO, to the geopark “Madygen”, Southern Tien Shan, 2023 Expedition dates 1.07. – 14.07.2023 We invite caving clubs, associations, scientific centers and all cavers, caving biologists to take part in the speleological expedition.
 Expedition goals: – Search and exploration of new caves, – Mapping caves, – Speleo-biological research Expedition program: Day 1.
 Meeting at the airport in Osh.
 Accommodation in a guest house.
 Program discussion.
 Day 2.
 Transfer Osh – base camp in Madygen, about 230 km Days 3 – 12 Speleological exploration: Continue Reading

 We invite cavers to take part in an International expedition to the karst region of the Fergana ridge.
 The preliminary dates of the expedition are August 10-15, 2022.
 The purpose of the expedition: – Exploration of the unexplored Kyndyn-Kyry cave, – Exploration of the unexplored Tash-Unkur cave, – Speleo-biological research, – Search and exploration of new caves in the karst area The Fergana mountain range is composed of Paleozoic limestones.
 In hard-to-reach places on steep slopes, the locals showed us the entrances to the caves.
 The southwestern slopes of the Continue Reading